tannerhorton/latitude_weather_web_visual/README.md

 index.html, comparison.html, and data.html are stored in the parent directory (2 points)

-Deployment and Submission (10 points)
-To receive all points, you must
 Submit a link to a GitHub repository that’s cloned to your local machine and contains your files (2 points)

 Use the command line to add your files to the repository (2 points)